Lake Houston Wilderness Park

 Lake Houston Wilderness Park encompasses 4,786.6 acres of wooded parkland, approximately 30 minutes north of downtown Houston off of Highway 59 near the town of New Caney.
 It is the only park in the H.P.A.R.D. system where overnight camping is available.
+A vehicle bridge over Peach Creek has opened the entire park to access by automobile.
 Cabins and walk-in campsites are available for rental.
 Activities include hiking and biking on 12 miles of hike and bike trails, kayaking on tree-lined creeks, and horseback riding on 8 miles of equestrian trails.
 (Bring your own bikes, watercraft, and horses).
 The park is a wilderness park and is heavily forested, so visitors need to be aware that wildlife in the park includes several species of snakes.
 Please remember that conditions on natural waterways change without warning, so keep safety in mind as you paddle the creeks.

 Amenities include: the Forest Lodge, which sleeps up to 12; Lazy Creek Lodge, for up to 26 guests; four Lakeside Cabins, with accommodations for up to 6; lakeside tent platforms, for up to 6; screen shelters, for up to 6; group campsites, for as many as 50; walk-in campsites for up to 8 campers; backpacking campsites, for as many as 8 campers.
 The Pine Grove Dining Hall is available for rental during the hours of 10:00 a.m. - 8:00 p.m.

 Bell Park consists of 1.15 acres, a city block fronting on Montrose Boulevard.
 It is a favorite spot for Museum District walkers and for picnic lunches for nearby office workers.